The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects

-• Funds toward sporting or recreational group to construct eg. a storage shed, shade structure, install a mobility access ramp.
+• Funds toward sporting or recreational groups to construct, for example, a storage shed, shade structure, or install a mobility access ramp.

-The aim of the Neighbourhood and Rural Villages category is to provide financial assistance for projects and services that address the following objectives identified in Wagga View – Our Future in Focus’ Community Strategic Plan 2040.
+The aim of the Neighbourhood and Rural Villages category is to provide financial assistance for projects and services that address the following Objectives identified in the Community Strategic Plan 2040

 Grant officer